richpeers/access-logs/readme.md

 ### Pagination and filters
 Filters extend abstract filter classes and build the query.

-Passed to pagination and returned via a transformer to format and return the json.
+Passed to pagination and returned via a transformer to format and return JSON.
 ```
     public function __invoke(Request $request, AccessLog $accessLog)
     {